BetterToken/info_bettertoken/wiki/farm_management/setup_manual_venusv2.md

 ## Step 3: Adding your farm to your 3Bot (optional)

-**If you are fine with your Farm being linked to the BetterToken 3Bot you can skip this step.**
+**If you are fine with your Farm being linked to the ThreeFold Tech 3Bot you can skip this step.**

 1. Head over to our [Farm Setup & Management](farm_management_intro.md) section and complete the steps to add your farm to a 3Bot.
 2. Head over to our [ThreeFold Explorer](https://explorer.threefold.io/) to see if your 3Node is up and running by searching your farm name.